I think most people overthink cooking a brisket. It’s earned a reputation as the ultimate barbecue challenge.

 What you need for Hot and Fast Style Brisket cook

 - A smoker, I used a 22” Weber Smokey Mountain

 - Various spices

 - Instant read thermometer (I’m using a ThermoWorks Thermapen ONE)

 - Fan controlled thermometer – I used a Fireboard 2 Drive unit

 I assume you are making a backyard brisket, so the trim will not be as heavy as I would do for a competition or in a restaurant.

-I have a dedicated video that covers how to trim a brisket, or just keep reading and I’ll go through the process step by step.
+I have a dedicated video and article that covers how to trim a brisket, or just keep reading and I’ll go through the process step by step.